TO THE OFFICIAL WEBSITE

 See the Events page for estimated contest sign-up times (first come, first served) and posting of times for performances that day (determined by a random drawing).
 And check back closer to the event, as changes may be made (maybe even because of your suggestions?).

-AS WELL, there will be a new Youth Jam Session this time… because we know you are out there – we’ve heard some of you play, and we’ve heard of others – and we think those others will join in onstage if everyone’s up there together.
+The new Youth Jam Session has been a big hit… We knew you were out there – and we think even more of you will join in onstage now that you know everyone can get up there together.
 (And what more supportive audience can you find outside of your own family than here? – we’re gonna love it no matter what you do!)

-THEN, scheduled to appear onstage in 2014 (many back by popular demand), we have:
+Those appearing onstage in 2014 (many back by popular demand) included:

 - Stellar Tide